Protective Services for children provides assistance to families to ensure the safety and well-being of children.

-Q. How old does my child have to be before I can allow her/him to be home alone?
+Q. How old does my child have to be before I can allow her or him to be home alone?

-Baltimore County Department of Social Services' Child Protective Services (CPS) may become involved if a child of any age is left alone and is placed at risk of harm because he/she is unable to manage on his/her own.
+Baltimore County Department of Social Services' Child Protective Services (CPS) may become involved if a child of any age is left alone and is placed at risk of harm because he or she is unable to manage on his or her own.
 CPS may also become involved if your child's babysitter or caretaker is unable to properly care for your child.

 Q. What should I do if I see unsupervised children in my neighborhood and I am worried about their safety?

 A. Call the Baltimore County Police at 911.
 They will make an immediate assessment of the child's safety and if necessary, the police will contact Child Protective Services at the Department of Social Services.

 If you have a general concern and there is not an immediate issue of the child's safety, you can call 410-853-3000 to discuss the situation with someone in the Screening Unit.
 Depending on what you have observed, a child neglect investigation might result.